asagrekin/GamesInOne/reports/Week5Report.md

 #
 ## Team Report
 ### Backend:
-Last Week's Goal: Be able to Anticipating and handle user errors.
-Begin setting up a larger system to function with the database and front end.

-Progress: Created a system to handle poor user inputs as well as a strong foundation to begin connecting to database and frontend.

-High Level Goal: Begin to have a functioning interaction with the database.
+Last Week's Goal: Begin to have a functioning interaction with the database.
 Storing, deleting, and retrieving games that are within the database.

+Progress:

+High Level Goal: Functioning interaction with the front end.
+Displaying, filtering, and sorting games based on user inputs.

 ### Frontend:
 Last Week's Goal: work on handling user interactions for the front end.
 Look into how to communicate between C++ and C# code.
 Complete by April 19.